MinBZK/nl-wallet/wallet_core/README.md

 # Regenerate the datatypes for bincode

-To regenerate the data types, run the following command from `rust_core`:
+To regenerate the data types, run the following command from `wallet_core`:

 ```sh
 cargo run --bin serde_reflection_codegen --features serde_reflection_codegen